GPT-4o API Pricing Guide — May 2026

 | GPT-4o mini | $0.15 | $0.60 | 128K |

-The most common comparison developers make is between GPT-4o and Claude Sonnet, as both target the same mid-tier quality segment.
-On input tokens, Claude Sonnet is 40% cheaper at $3 versus $5 per million tokens.
-Output tokens are identically priced at $15 per million.
-For input-heavy workloads like document processing or RAG pipelines, Claude Sonnet offers a meaningful cost advantage.
+The most common comparison developers make is between GPT-4o and Claude Sonnet 4.6, as both target the same mid-tier quality segment.
+GPT-4o is now cheaper at $2.50 input versus Claude Sonnet 4.6's $3 per million tokens.
+Output tokens also favor GPT-4o at $10 versus $15 per million.
+For cost-sensitive workloads, GPT-4o offers a meaningful price advantage, though Claude Sonnet 4.6 tends to outperform on coding and instruction-following benchmarks.

-At the budget tier, GPT-4o mini ($0.15/$0.60) edges out Claude Haiku ($0.25/$1.25) on per-token cost.
-GPT-4o mini is 40% cheaper on input and 52% cheaper on output.
-However, Claude Haiku tends to produce more reliable structured outputs in benchmarks, so the effective cost per successful completion may be closer than the raw token prices suggest.
+At the budget tier, GPT-4o mini ($0.15/$0.60) significantly undercuts Claude Haiku 4.5 ($1.00/$5.00) on per-token cost.
+GPT-4o mini is 85% cheaper on input and 88% cheaper on output.
+However, Claude Haiku 4.5 tends to produce more reliable structured outputs in benchmarks, so the effective cost per successful completion may be closer than the raw token prices suggest.
 The right choice depends on your quality requirements and error tolerance.

 Cost Optimization Strategies for GPT-4